-Fifteen museums, landmark structures and historic sites will be open to the public at no charge for one or both days (consult the schedule).
-Docents will be on hand to explain the significance of their sites.
-A walking tour will be offered on Sunday in the hamlet of Roxbury, and two concerts of home-grown music will serve up history in song.
+Museums, landmark structures and historic sites will be open to the public at no charge for one or both days.
+Docents will be on hand to explain the significance of their sites, and lead walking tours and leisurely rambles.
+Two lectures will provide food for thought.